 You can also call the Senior Health Insurance Program (SHIP).
 SHIP counselors can answer your questions and help you understand what to do to handle your problem.
 SHIP counselors can help you no matter how old you are.
 The SHIP is not connected with us or with any insurance company or health plan.
-The SHIP phone number is 1-800-252-8966, TTY: 1-888-206-1327.
+The SHIP phone number is 1-800-252-8966, TTY: 1-888-206-1327 and their website is Illinois.gov/aging.
 The call and help are free.